ariadnext/IDCHECK.IO_SDK-example-iOS/README.md

 ​
 This sample project aims to showcase all possibilities of the **IDCheck.io Mobile SDK** and the associated best practices regarding these features.
 It also helps you understand how you can easily integrate the SDK, activate it and customise/adapt it to your application and business needs.
 ​
-The main screen displays a sliding tile to choose between four distinct capture flows :
+The main screen displays two buttons to choose between distinct capture flows :
 ​
- - **Online flow** : this flow uses the SDK for capturing an ID document first, and then continues with a Biometric Liveness session capture.
-It shows what you need to do in order to chain multiple online captures and keep transferring the *OnlineContext* through all these captures.
+ - **Online flow** : This flow uses the SDK for starting one session to capture only one document.
+You can configure wich type of document you want to capture with recommended configurations indicated in the *SDKConfig.swift* file.
- - **Simple capture** : this flow has a specific selector to show you how to setup the SDK in order to capture a specific document (from ID to address proof, or even selfie).
- - **IPS session** : Specific capture session that will handle ID + Biometric Liveness capture in the most secure way (PVID certified).
- - **Analyze** : this flow uses the `Idcheckio.analyze` API which is useful when you don't want to use the camera feed for live-capturing and analyzing a document, but instead use a static image provided by the user from his phone's gallery.
+ - **Onboarding flow** (**Recommended**) : This is a flow that allows you to chain several sessions (for example identity document + bioliveness).
+To configure the session you must contact [Customer Success Managers](mailto:csm@idnow.com).
 ​
-Select the flow you want to try, and click on *Give it a try* button to start capturing documents with the SDK.
+Select the flow you want to try to start capturing documents with the SDK.